 You will be given medicine to help with pain.
-Some women don’t feel anything while others find the procedure causes cramps and discomfort.
+Some people don’t feel anything while others find the procedure causes cramps and discomfort.
 A few find it painful.

 The procedure is usually successful (99%) but if it fails it will need to be repeated.
-Surgical abortion is more predictable than EMA and most women experience similar effects in a similar timeframe.
+Surgical abortion is more predictable than EMA and most people experience similar effects in a similar time-frame.

 - it is quick, over in a few minutes